ak28pujy/MW-CRG/README.md

    - macOS 13 or newer (x86_64/AMD64 or ARM).
         - Installable and usable, but not fully functional currently.
 3. Browser: Firefox or Chrome (latest version).
-4. Python version 3.11.6: Can be downloaded [here](https://www.python.org/downloads/release/python-3116/) at the bottom of the page.
+4. Python version 3.12.2: Can be downloaded [here](https://www.python.org/downloads/).
-   - Probably older Python version will work too (Please do not use newest Python version 3.12 at the moment).
+   - Probably older Python version will work too.
    - Usually Python is preinstalled on macOS.
    - Make sure that Python is set as system environment variable under Windows.
 6. OpenAI API Key: Can be created [here](https://platform.openai.com/account/api-keys).